flomaurer/Tourenverzeichnis/README.md

-# Tourenverzeichnis
+# Tourenverzeichnis - DB is filled with test data for developping
 GUI zur Aufzeichnung seiner Sportaktvitäten (in Perl / PerlTk)

 ++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

-This is how to prepare your system to run the application 'Touren verzeichnis.
+This is how to prepare your system to run the application 'Touren verzeichnis'.
 Further, a short instruction (Quick start) is provi ded within this document about how to use the application, where which files are saved and which features are included in the code.
  			HAVE FUN BY BEING OUTDOOR